k2s09/old-website/content/post/2022-07-18-master-installation.md

   - Kavin Sood
 ---

-_As mentioned in [https://www.kavinsood.com/post/2022-07-13-my-setup/](this article), I use Windows 11.
+_As mentioned in [this article](https://www.kavinsood.com/post/2022-07-13-my-setup/), I use Windows 11.
 Here is an exhaustive guide for installing Windows 11._

 ## Pre-Installation